davatorium/rofi/doc/rofi-manpage.markdown

 ## DESCRIPTION

 **rofi** is an X11 popup window switcher, run dialog, dmenu replacement and more.
-It focusses on being fast to use and have minimal distraction.
+It focuses on being fast to use and have minimal distraction.
 It supports keyboard and mouse navigation, type to filter, tokenized search and more.

-## License

-MIT/X11

 ## USAGE